 This category simply refers to anyone who develops asthma as an adult, rather than in childhood when most cases of asthma are diagnosed.
-It’s not clear why asthma doesn’t appear until later in life: One possibility is that the person with asthma never encountered trigger like certain chemicals until becoming an adult.
+It’s not clear why asthma doesn’t appear until later in life: One possibility is that the person with asthma never encountered triggers like certain chemicals until becoming an adult.
 Or perhaps someone has asthma that’s triggered by a pet allergy, but only discovers this when they get a dog after college.
 It’s also possible for an upper respiratory infection to develop into asthma.
 Whatever the underlying cause, adult-onset asthma can be more serious and persistent than other forms, so you want to get checked out at the first signs.

 This type of asthma has a variety of triggers, but the hallmark is that symptoms are especially bad at night, robbing patients of sleep.
 If you find yourself waking up in the middle of the night because of coughing and wheezing, or shortness of breath—or if falling asleep is a challenge because of your rapid breathing—talk with your doctor about nocturnal asthma.

 You probably noticed that there is some overlap in these categories.
 That’s because it’s possible to share triggers with another type of asthma, and also because you can have more than one type of asthma.
 For instance, you could have non-allergic asthma and exercise-induced asthma.
 Or you could have allergic and nocturnal asthma.
 What’s most important is knowing your individual triggers, so you can avoid them and keep your asthma under control.

 Asthma Statistics: Asthma and Allergy Foundation of America.
 (2021.)
 “Asthma Facts and Figures.” https://www.aafa.org/asthma-facts/